 Townhomes also tend to be far more affordable than single-family homes, both in terms of maintenance and value per square foot.
 You will still enjoy a sense of community with neighbours without giving up convenience or space.

 StreetSide Edmonton has several townhome communities that offer affordability and value.
-Secord boasts a boutique collection of townhomes in West Edmonton with spacious floor plans and a street-oriented design.
+Secord boasts a collection of townhomes in West Edmonton with spacious floor plans and a street-oriented design.
 With the design of this development, you don’t pay condo fees!
-These fee simple two-storey townhomes range from 1365-1415 square feet and have optional basement development plans if you require more space.
+These fee simple 3-storey townhomes range from 1100-1398 square feet.

-Our townhomes are available in Spruce Grove and several Edmonton communities like Tamarack, Crystallina, and Keswick.
+Our townhomes are available in Spruce Grove and several Edmonton communities like Tamarack, Crystallina, West Secord, and Desrochers.
 They offer a variety of floor plan options to fit your lifestyle.